 Determining Whether You Have a Pain and Suffering Claim

-If you were injured in a personal injury accident, you can potentially make a pain and suffering claim.
-But pain and suffering damages are easier to claim if you have injuries that are more serious.
+If you were injured in a personal injury accident, you could potentially make a pain and suffering claim.
+But pain and suffering damages are easier to claim if you have more serious injuries.
 Courts and insurance companies are more likely to recognize serious injuries as impacting your quality of life and causing you great degrees of pain.

 Get in touch with a personal injury lawyer in Atlanta who understands pain and suffering damages and can help you determine whether you have a potential claim.